Business Risks

 Risk details

-In its overseas business operations, the Daiwa House Group is subject to risks arising from a variety of possible external causes unique to international transactions, including rapid inflation in countries where the Group operates, declines in operating revenue due to changes in exchange rates, uncertainty in political and economic circumstances, delays in or the impossibility of business execution or bill collection due to foreign currency restrictions (including overseas remittance restrictions) caused chiefly by conflicts (civil war, riots, war) and the deterioration of diplomatic relations between Japan and foreign countries, and declines in purchase motivation due to policy changes and legal changes for tightening real estate regulations.
-Any materialization of these risks could have adverse effects on results, etc.
+In its overseas business operations, the Daiwa House Group is exposed to various risks arising from external factors unique to international transactions.
+These includes rapid inflation in countries where the Group operates; declines in business revenues due to fluctuations in foreign exchange rates; uncertainty in political and economic conditions and the resulting increases in various costs, including prices; delays in, or the inability to carry out business operations or collect payments due to foreign exchange controls (including restrictions on overseas remittances) implemented in connection with the occurrence of conflicts (civil unrest, riots, or war) or the deterioration of diplomatic relations with Japan; and declines in purchasing appetite resulting from policy changes or legal amendments aimed at tightening the real estate business.
+If any of these risks materialize, they may adversely affect the Group’s business performance.

 Countermeasures

 The Daiwa House Group has established investment management guidelines to make visible the standards for the examination of investment policy and specific investments and to carefully examine risks in investment projects according to the standards.
 The Group has also established an ad-hoc advisory committee focusing on overseas matters that acts as a filter.
-The Group consults with the committee after confirming the status of prior risk scrutiny and countermeasures for each project to ensure that appropriate investment decisions are made.
+The Group refers to the committee matters related to risk assessment for each project and the adequacy of countermeasures, in order to ensure appropriate investment decisions.

 To manage business conditions during the course of operations, the Group divides its overseas operations into five areas.
-To build a governance structure, the Group has designated a regional headquarter company in each area to serve the Regional Corporate (RC) function and assigns a responsible officer from the head office administrative division to each area.
+To establish a governance structure, the Group has designated a regional headquarters company in each area to perform the Regional Corporate (RC) function, and dispatches responsible officers from both the head office administrative division and the overseas division to each region.
 The Group considers learning the characteristics of each area and each country is important to avoid risks.
 Under the system, the Group takes root in the local community and gathers information on culture, customs, tax, legal interpretations, and labor issues, etc. in each area and accumulates expertise, thereby enhancing its ability to prevent the materialization of risks and to deal with any risks that do arise.
 Each RC function staff member strives to strengthen the business foundation in each area, leveraging their expertise.
 They share information with overseas headquarters and the head office departments, particularly the Management Administration, and focuses on business execution and business management under the Group's management policy.

 ③ Risks associated with changes in government policies and taxation systems relating to housing